 Board & staff

-The Board of the General Audit Chamber currently consists of a chairman, two members and two deputy members.
+The Board of the General Audit Chamber currently consists of a member (acting chair) and a deputy member.

 The daily operations of the General Audit Chamber are managed by the Secretary General who currently manages a team of audit and administrative professionals.